Peginaw/encrypt-decrypt-interface/README.md

 ### Quick-Start Guide:

 1. Ensure you have the following dependencies installed.
-These are just the versions used to create the tool.
-Other versions may work.<br>
+(These are just the versions I used.
+Other versions may work.)<br>
 <ul>
   <li><b>Python 3.7 or higher</b></li>
   <ul>